InterfaceConsciousness/interfaceconsciousness.github.io/_pages/research.md

 **Summary**:
 Embeds data from brains or computers into maps of potential experiences (“Q-networks”).
-Use of advanced mathematics to study these interface maps and identify ontologies[^1] such as self, time, and embodiment, drawing on Husserlian/Heideggerian themes.
+Use advanced mathematics to study these interface maps and identify ontologies[^1] such as self, time, and embodiment, drawing on Husserlian/Heideggerian themes.
 Extends naturally to the life sciences, modeling biological interfaces.

 [^1]: Ontologies are understood as formal patterns or organizational schemes that specify how an agent perceives and interacts with the world.